How is the real estate market doing in South Chicago Heights, IL?

 Are home values in South Chicago Heights, IL going up or down and by how much?

-On average, sold home prices in South Chicago Heights, IL have appreciated (risen) 34.83% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in South Chicago Heights, IL have appreciated (risen) 4% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in South Chicago Heights, IL have depreciated (fallen) -9.45% when comparing May 2022 to May 2021 (year over year).
+On average, sold home prices in South Chicago Heights, IL have depreciated (fallen) -28.57% when comparing May 2022 to April 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for South Chicago Heights, IL